SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache.md

 Use this dashboard to:

-* assess unusual latency increases and the reasons for them such as increased load.
+* Assess unusual latency increases and the reasons for them such as increased load.
 Analyze the request rate and HTTP POST/DELETE mix of requests to verify if any of these factors might be the cause.
 To do this, first consult the Distance measurement and then the difference between a given entity and the benchmark.
 Sudden increases in distance coupled with sudden increases compared to benchmark values indicate entities that are either the cause of an incident or are affected by upstream issues.

 ![GI-Apache-04-Latency-Signals-and-Contributing-Factors.png](/img/global-intelligence/GI-Apache-04-Latency-Signals-and-Contributing-Factors.png)